C0PEP0D/otto/README.md

 Yet various heuristic policies have been proposed over the years, and the problem is also amenable to reinforcement learning.

+### What does OTTO do?

+OTTO provides an efficient implementation of the source-tracking POMDP (in any number of space dimensions), of various heuristic policies (including infotaxis), as well as a reinforcement learning algorithm able to learn near-optimal policies.

+OTTO also provides an efficient method to evaluate policies using a rigorous protocol.

+Last but not least, OTTO allows you to visualize and make videos of search episodes (up to 3D!).

 ### Infotaxis

 Infotaxis is a heuristic policy proposed by Vergassola et al. (Nature, 2007).